St. Brigid Roman Catholic Church (Manhattan): Fr. Mooney and "the Fighting 69th"

 The second pastor of the church, the Reverend Thomas Mooney, also served as chaplain to the nearby 69th New York State Militia.
 Upon its formation in 1851 it was called the 2nd Regiment of Irish Volunteers, a citizen-militia made up of Irish-Catholic diaspora from the Great Irish Famine.
 Father Mooney travelled with the 69th to Virginia and was beloved by the men for his spirit and sagacious counsel.
-Fr.Mooney held daily Masses for the regiment and served as confessor for the largely Catholic regiment.
+Fr.
+Mooney held daily Masses for the regiment and served as confessor for the largely Catholic regiment.
 The regimental choir was headed by Capt.
 Maxwell O'Sullivan, formerly the choirmaster at St. Brigid's church.
 Mooney was lauded for his establishment of a temperance society and for encouraging many wayward souls to return to the Faith.

 Father Mooney was recalled by New York Archbishop John "Dagger" Hughes in response to Mooney's baptism of a 64 lb.
 Columbiad cannon.
 Archbishop Hughes later suggested that Mooney was recalled after climbing the flagstaff of Fort Corcoran.
 Mooney was in the process of straightening an American flag that became stuck during a flag raising ceremony.
 Mooney's return was much bemoaned by the men of the regiment, but Mooney was warmly welcomed on his return to the city by 4,000 parishioners assembled in Tompkins Square.

 During the New York City draft riots of July 1863, Mooney organized a neighborhood group to counter the federal troops sent to New York.
 When the 69th returned to New York following the Bull Run Campaign, Mooney marched at the head of the regiment.
 On August 14, 1861 a Requiem Mass was held for the men of the 69th NYSM who had been killed in action.
 The St. Brigid's choir sang Mozart's Requiem during the service.
 Fr.
 Mooney was conspicuously present at all future Irish Brigade functions and was much beloved by the men who survived to remember him.

-A special feature of the New York Times in 1901, mentioned the church among other Catholic structures in the Lower East Side of Manhattan, describing the group "for the most part ... limit[ing] themselves to the functions of a parish church, in districts where social needs are otherwise supplied."
+A special feature of the New York Times in 1901, mentioned the church among other Catholic structures on the Lower East Side of Manhattan, describing the group "for the most part ... limit[ing] themselves to the functions of a parish church, in districts where social needs are otherwise supplied."
 The article clarified that the upper church was Irish and the basement used by Italians.
 In addition, the Sisters of Charity had a convent next door to the church, and there was an attached parochial school.

+As the Irish population on the East Side declined, St. Brigid’s served newer immigrant populations, such as Slavs and especially Italians during the late 19th century and, from the 1950s onward, the growing Latino community.